 Dr. Marissa Hake is a veterinarian responsible for veal calves raised in Michigan, Ohio and Indiana.
 Watch this video to learn more about what she does to ensure healthy calves.

 Best Practices for Calf Care

 Most dairy farmers might not think of themselves as playing a key role in the veal industry, but they do.
 The efforts of dairymen with new born calves that enter the veal market are significant.
-Veterinarian, Dr. Marissa Hake, works exclusively with milk-fed veal calves, and offers best practices for calf care.
-Hake says the same principles for heifer calf care also apply to calves that are headed to the beef or veal markets.
+Dr. Marissa Hake, a veterinarian who works exclusively with milk-fed veal calves, offers best practices for calf care.
+Dr. Hake says the same principles for heifer calf care also apply to calves that are headed to the beef or veal markets.